 Bil’s rating (out of 5): BBB

 USA, 1957.
 Jerry Wald Productions.
 Screenplay by Delmer Daves, Leo McCarey, Donald Ogden Stewart, from a story by Leo McCarey, Mildred Cram.
 Cinematography by Milton R. Krasner.
 Produced by Jerry Wald.
 Music by Hugo Friedhofer.
 Production Design by Jack Martin Smith,Lyle R. Wheeler.
 Costume Design by Charles Le Maire.
 Film Editing by James B. Clark.

 Deborah Kerr plays a woman engaged to be married to a wealthy New York businessman, traveling from Europe to the Big Apple on an ocean liner when she meets world-class playboy Cary Grant.
-They fall in love, partly because Kerr is the only woman who doesn’t fall flat on her back when she sees Grant, which to him signifies a challenge, but he is too famous, requiring their romance be kept a secret so that neither of their fiancees find out.
-Eventually they reach harbour and decide to meet after six months, to see if they really do want to be together, and even pick a romantic meeting spot: the top of the Empire State Building (those of you who are thinking, Wow that’s just like Sleepless In Seattle, well you’re right, but you’ve got it backwards).
+They fall in love, partly because Kerr is the only woman who doesn’t fall flat on her back when she sees Grant, which to him signifies a challenge.
+His fame and her marital status require that their romance be kept a secret so that neither of their fiancees find out, then when they reach harbour decide to meet after six months, to see if they really do want to be together, and even pick a romantic meeting spot: the top of the Empire State Building (those of you who are thinking, Wow that’s just like Sleepless In Seattle, well you’re right, but you’ve got it backwards).